aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 Yes, if license files are not provided, the firewalls will come up configured and route traffic, but customers will have no mechanism to manage the firewalls/change the configuration until a valid license file is added.
 If invalid licence files are provided, the firewalls will fail to load the provided configuration, will not enable routing, will not bring up the VPN tunnels and will not be manageable.
 Customers will need to either remove and redeploy the firewalls, or manually configure them.
 If performing a test deployment, please work with your local Fortinet account team to discuss any options for temporary evaluation licenses.

+Additionally, several additional firewall options are now available, including using AWS Network Firewall, a native AWS service.

 ### 1.6.6.
 I installed additional software on my Accelerator deployed RDGW / rsyslog host, where did it go?

 The RDGW and rsyslog hosts are members of auto-scaling groups.
-These auto-scaling groups have been configured to refresh instances in the pool on a regular basis (30-days in the sample config files).
+These auto-scaling groups have been configured to refresh instances in the pool on a regular basis (7-days in the current sample config files).
 This ensures these instances are always clean.
-Additionally, if the Accelerator State Machine has been run in the previous 30-days, the ASG will have also been updated with the latest AWS AMI for the instances.
+Additionally, on every execution of the Accelerator state machine the ASG are updated to the latest AWS AMI for the instances.
 When the auto-scaling group refreshes its instances, they will be redeployed with the latest patch release of the AMI/OS.
+It is recommended that the state machine be executed monthly to ensure the latest AMI's are always in use.

 Customers wanting to install additional software on these instances should either a) update the automated deployment scripts to install the new software on new instance launch, or b) create and specify a custom AMI in the Accelerator configuration file which has the software pre-installed ensuring they are also managing patch compliance on the instance through some other mechanism.